Quickly absorbs without leaving a residue. Large bottle lasts a long time. Hydrates and smooths skin.

 Cold weather, exposure to UV rays, harsh soaps, and bathing can easily upset your skin’s natural balance, leaving it feeling dry, tight, and itchy.
 A daily application of body lotion is a great way to give your skin the care it needs.

-Skin is the body’s largest organ, and it has important work to do: it protects our nerves, muscles, ligaments, bones, and other vital organs.
+Skin is the body’s largest organ, and it has important work to do: it protects nerves, muscles, ligaments, bones, and other vital organs.
 It's the body’s first line of defense against bacteria, viruses, and foreign substances, and it acts as an outlet for toxins and impurities.
 On top of all this, skin regulates body temperature, assists in vitamin D production, and allows us to experience sensation.

-Given the fact that our skin faces constant exposure to the elements and environmental pollutants, it's not surprising that it can easily become dry or damaged.
+Given the fact that skin faces constant exposure to the elements and environmental pollutants, it's not surprising that it can easily become dry or damaged.
 The use of body lotion is a convenient everyday solution to help nourish and revitalize your hardworking skin.

 A good body lotion does the following.

 Replenishes moisture: Not only is dry, flaky skin uncomfortable, it can also lead to deeper damage and accelerated aging.
 Applying body lotion every day helps keep skin hydrated and healthy.